opensyria/blockchain/docs/governance/GOVERNANCE.md

 ## Overview

-The Open Syria blockchain governance system enables on-chain decision-making through proposals and voting.
+The OpenSyria blockchain governance system enables on-chain decision-making through proposals and voting.
 This decentralized governance framework allows stakeholders to participate in protocol upgrades, parameter changes, and treasury management.

 ## Architecture